 In 2013, we entered into a quota share reinsurance transaction with a group of unaffiliated reinsurers that reduced our risk-to-capital ratio.
-At June 30, 2014, MGIC's risk-to-capital ratio was 15.2 to 1, below the maximum allowed by the jurisdictions with State Capital Requirements, and its policyholder position was \$555 million above the required MPP of \$1.0 billion.
+At September 30, 2014, MGIC's risk-to-capital ratio was 15.0 to 1, below the maximum allowed by the jurisdictions with State Capital Requirements, and its policyholder position was \$605 million above the required MPP of \$1.0 billion.
 It is possible that under the revised State Capital Requirements discussed below, MGIC will not be allowed full credit for the risk ceded to the reinsurers.
-If MGIC is disallowed full credit under either the State Capital Requirements or the GSE Financial Requirements, MGIC may terminate the transaction, without penalty, when such disallowance becomes effective.
-At this time, we expect MGIC to continue to comply with the current State Capital Requirements, although we cannot assure you of such compliance.
-You should read the rest of these risk factors for information about matters that could negatively affect such compliance.
+If MGIC is disallowed full credit under either the State Capital Requirements or the GSE Financial Requirements, MGIC may terminate the transaction, without penalty.
+At this time, we expect MGIC to continue to comply with the current State Capital Requirements, however, you should read the rest of these risk factors for information about matters that could negatively affect such compliance.

-At June 30, 2014, the risk-to-capital ratio of our combined insurance operations (which includes reinsurance affiliates) was 17.3 to 1.
+At September 30, 2014, the risk-to-capital ratio of our combined insurance operations (which includes reinsurance affiliates) was 17.0 to 1.
 Reinsurance transactions with affiliates permit MGIC to write insurance with a higher coverage percentage than it could on its own under certain state-specific requirements.
 A higher risk-to-capital ratio on a combined basis may indicate that, in order for MGIC to continue to utilize reinsurance arrangements with its affiliates, unless a waiver of the State Capital Requirements of Wisconsin continues to be effective, additional capital contributions to the reinsurance affiliates could be needed.